But while it’s obvious that each one should be tailored based on one’s specific needs, there’s a need to discuss women’s EDC gear in more detail.

 - Unexpected waits: Getting caught in traffic isn’t anyone’s idea of fun, but if you do get stuck on the road for hours, you wanna be comfortable.

-- Self-defense: The world has a ton of creeps living in it, so you have to be ready to face them at all times.
-It pays to have self-defense devices on hand besides knowing hand-to-hand combat.
+- Defense: The world has a ton of creeps living in it, so you have to be ready to face them at all times.
+It pays to have self defense weapons for women on hand besides knowing hand-to-hand combat.

-Everything on this list fits the two requirements all EDC gear should possess: usefulness and practicality.
+Everything on this list of women’s EDC items fits the two requirements all EDC gear should possess: usefulness and practicality.
 Check them out: